concept-plus/fda-go-design/README.md

 # What is FDA-GO?

-FDA-GO is Concept Plus' design prototype submission in response to the 18F BPA for Agile Delivery Services.
+FDA-GO is Concept Plus' working prototype submission in response to the 18F BPA for Agile Delivery Services for RFQ 4QTFHS150004

 Project Links  | URLs
  ------------- | -------------